BartoszBartk/BartoszBartk.github.io/index.md

----
+﻿---
 layout: frontpage
 title: Bartosz Bartkowski
 description: Bartosz Bartkowski is an environmental economist at UFZ - Helmholtz Centre for Environmental Research.
 keywords: environmental economics, agri-environmental policy, soil governance, ecological economics
 ---

 I am an environmental economist at UFZ - Helmholtz Centre for Environmental Research in Leipzig, Germany.
-My research focus is on the economic analysis of agri-environmental policy instruments.
-In particular, I look at the effectiveness and efficiency of various designs of agri-environmental payment schemes.
-In this context, I am interested in the emerging landscape-level patterns given realistic descriptions of farmers' behaviour and institutional settings.
-Much of my work has been conceptual and qualitative, but I have recently expanded my tool box to include agent-based modelling and, to a more limited extent, choice experiments.
+My research focus is on the economic analysis of agri-environmental policy instruments as means to navigate ecosystem service trade-offs in multifunctional landscapes.
+In this context, I am particularly interested in identifying policy instruments and instrument mixes allowing to align societal preferences with biophysical potential of landscapes to provide multiple ecosystem services.
+Here, the mutual relationship between regulatory and incentive-based instruments is of much interest.
+Using agent-based modelling, but also more qualitative approaches, I look at the emerging landscape-level patterns that result from various policy mixes given realistic descriptions of farmers' behaviour and institutional settings.

 I did my PhD (Dr. rer. pol.) in environmental economics at the Martin Luther University Halle-Wittenberg in 2017.
 The topic of my PhD was the economic valuation of biodiversity, with a special focus on deliberative monetary valuation.
 Between the topic of my PhD and my current focus, I have rather diverse research interests and have also worked and published on ecosystem service trade-offs, ecosystem services & property rights, farmers' behavioural characteristics, governance and ethics of genome-edited food, growth imperatives and the democratic deficits in the degrowth debate.
 Check out my publication list and the <a href="https://bartoszbartk.github.io/pages/research.html">Research</a> tab for more information and detail.